Famous for variegated leaves, Syngonium wendlandii offers excellent air purifying benefits, but not when they are sick due to poor care.

 According to the ASPCA, Syngonium wendlandii is toxic to cats, dogs, and even horses.

-They can cause swelling, oral irritation, vomiting, diarrhea, and upset stomach if ingested.
+If ingested, they can cause swelling, oral irritation, vomiting, diarrhea, and upset stomach.

 However, the symptoms may get severe when consumed in large amounts resulting in kidney failure.

-Similarly, consuming Syngonium wendlandii can cause hypersalivation, allergy, and mouth ulceration in pets.
+Similarly, consuming the plant can cause hypersalivation, allergy, and mouth ulceration in pets.

 Thus, take proper caution and preventive measures to protect Syngonium from pets and kids.